 Closely following a set pattern may seem tedious, but by focusing on habits, both actions and outcomes become predictable.
 The ability to develop positive patterns is just one reason why habits are so important when working on behaviour changes.

 The Forgetting Curve

-Another is the forgetting curve.
+Another factor in changing behavior is the forgetting curve.
 While you may not know the name, you certainly know the feeling.